 Chromalloy formally opened its new casting facility in Tampa Dec.
 2, which gives it three times as much capacity to make single-crystal and directionally solidified components, and twice as many Equiax components as its original one here.
 Chromalloy invested $30 million in this facility, which is designed around the Lean process to cut lead times for hot-section engine parts from 12-16 weeks to one to four weeks, according to Tom Trotter, VP and general manger of Chromalloy Castings. ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Chromalloy Triples Component Casting Capability With New Facility".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Chromalloy Triples Component Casting Capability With New Facility".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.